Designs on Eternity

 Fortunately, the tombs in Père Lachaise parallel this artistic growth and house all styles—all in one place, from the early 1800s onward.
 So, in addition to visiting the tombs of cultural icons, visitors can experience strolling through one of the world’s most remarkable open air museums of architecture and sculpture.

 Alexandre-Théodore Brongniart won the commission to design Père Lachaise Cemetery.
 No previous architect or landscape designer had been assigned such a vast and unprecedented undertaking—the first proper burial area for individual gravesites to be created outside of a churchyard.
 In conceiving the cemetery design, Brongniart maintained the garden-like setting of this former country retreat of Father Lachaise.
+Today, there are more than 5,000 trees throughout the landscape.

 Even though it is a model garden cemetery, its layout is very urban—a cityscape with winding streets and directional signs.
 As a landscape architect, Brongniart was the ideal man for the job.
 His unique vision established Père Lachaise as one of the most influential models of cemetery design of its kind.